Laser Engraving: The Ultimate Guide for Beginners

 1. Design Preparation

-The last step is the correct material positioning and adjusting the laser head.
-Most machines have an adjustable laser head that can be adjusted manually.
-Some do have auto-focus technology.
-To be sure, refer to the user manual and machine specifications.
+The last step is the correct design positioning and adjusting the focus of the laser head.
+Most machines have preview features that allow for easy design location and have auto-focus technology.

 Safety Precautions for Use